ejosephslab/pgrna/README.md

 2) NCBI Standalone Blast
 - Download and install BLAST 2.8.1+ installer for your machine which is available from NCBI at [Blast Executables](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-- Set up the reference human genome database for the blast search using the command, makeblastdb -in GRCh38_latest_rna.fna/fasta_file -dbtype nucl -parse_seqids  -out Human_NCBI_rnadb/database_file.
+- Set up the reference genome or transcriptome database (e.g., from https://www.ncbi.nlm.nih.gov/genome/guide/human/) for the blast search using the command, makeblastdb -in GRCh38_latest_rna.fna/fasta_file -dbtype nucl -parse_seqids  -out Human_NCBI_rnadb/database_file.
 Add the created database to the system path.
 - Re-direct the blastn query from the code (python) to find blast hits to the human transcriptomes/human DNA using subprocess call in windows.
 - Use the blastdbcmd command using subprocess call in windows from code(python) to retrieve the sequence parts from the created reference human transcriptome/ human DNA database.